ondat/documentation/docs/concepts/rolling-upgrades.md

 # Upgrade Guard

 You can use the rolling upgrade feature to upgrade an orchestrator (for example, Kubernetes or OpenShift) without causing service downtime/cluster failure.
 For example, OpenShift provides a one-click upgrade but that feature doesn't take into consideration Stateful workloads.
+By doing rolling upgrades without waiting for the replicas to sync you can cause major issues on the affected volumes.

-We have developed a separate component called the Upgrade guard.
+We have developed a separate component called the upgrade guard.
 This component blocks certain nodes from being upgraded or drained thus avoiding data loss in the cluster.
 To use the rolling upgrade feature, you need to enable both the Node manager and the Upgrade Guard components (this is set on the `storageoscluster` CR).

 The upgrade guard will detect if a volume is unhealthy (for example, one that doesn't have enough synced replicas), at which point one or more node manager pods will become unavailable.
 Ondat uses the PodDisruptionBudget (PDB) to stop more than 1 node manager pod being unavailable at any point in time.